otunbadefi/ABOUTME.md/README.md

 - Structure user feedback from live testnets
 - Support onboarding and retention systems

-I focus on turning user activity into structured insights that teams can act on.

 Profressional Experience

 - Scaled community from 1,000 → 3,600+ members (Aethir)